 Registration is on a full-time or part-time basis, under the direction of a supervisory team appointed by the University.
 You will be expected to submit your thesis at the end of three years of full-time registration for PhD, or two years for MPhil (or part-time equivalent).

-You will be a member of a vibrant graduate community which hosts regular lectures, seminars and conferences and will be encouraged to present the results of your research at these events and more widely at international conferences and workshops.
+You will be a member of a vibrant research community which hosts regular lectures, seminars and conferences and will be encouraged to present the results of your research at these events and more widely at international conferences and workshops.

 Queen’s students also have the opportunity to attend rich variety of public lectures and research seminars available within the School and in other parts of the university.
 Postgraduates thus have the opportunity to become fully part of a programme of active philosophical research in an atmosphere of wide ranging intellectual interchange and enquiry.